I Spent RM5,247.09 for My Malay Wedding (Checklist Kahwin Included)

 Can you share how much was your Malay wedding, all-in-all?
 Were you happy with how things went?

-If you are planning to get married in this pandemic, my tips in Wedding Planning During Covid-19: How Plans & Budgets Changed stands – (1) expect plans to change, and change often and (2) try not to make any large non-refundable deposits.
+If, when you read this, we are still in a pandemic and you are planning to get married, my tips in Wedding Planning During Covid-19: How Plans & Budgets Changed stands – (1) expect plans to change, and change often and (2) try not to make any large non-refundable deposits.

 What would you add to that?
 If YOU are planning a Malay wedding, what’s your biggest challenge at the moment?
 Let me know in the comments section!